Past Intern Bios

 Neel RoyNeel Roy grew up in Albuquerque and graduated from Bosque School in 2015.
 He earned a degree in mathematical economics from Texas Tech University.
 At Texas Tech, he founded a service organization that provides academic support to children in the most impoverished areas of Lubbock, TX.
 He was also involved in a number of research projects as an undergraduate, including a study of Alzheimer’s pathology in a biology lab, an investigation of state-level minimum wage hikes with an economics professor, and a project concerning physician-patient interactions with the English department.
 Neel also interned at Senator Tom Udall’s Albuquerque office.
 After graduating from Texas Tech, Neel accepted a job as a Health Policy Research Associate in the Office of the New Mexico Secretary of Health.
 In 2020, Neel was selected as Fulbright Scholar and earned an M.S. in Economics and Econometrics from the University of Kent while conducting research on the dynamics of migrant health.
 Neel is now a David M. Rubenstein Scholar earning his J.D. from the University of Chicago.

 Connor SchultzCharlotte Schultz was raised in Los Alamos and graduated from New Mexico State University with a major in Government.
 At NMSU, she was a member of the Model United Nations team for three years, helping the team earn numerous awards.
 She also volunteered as a judge in Speech and Debate tournaments.
 In 2016, Charlotte served as a student panelist for the Domenici Public Policy conference, and later conducted research on US-China relations as a Domenici Student Scholar.
-With a passion for public policy, Charlotte is currently earning her law degree from Georgetown and plans to pursue a career in public service in New Mexico.
+She later worked for the Equal Employment Opportunity Commission’s Albuquerque office.
+With a passion for public policy, Charlotte earned a law degree from Georgetown and is now a Justice Fellow at the Georgetown Institute for Technology Law & Policy.

 Michael SedilloMichael Sedillo has deep roots in New Mexico, where his grandfather Pablo Sedillo worked as a Field Representative for U.S. Senator Jeff Bingaman and his mother worked in Governor Bill Richardson’s office.
 After graduating from the University of Texas at Austin with a B.S. in Political Communication, Michael moved to San Jose, CA to teach first grade as a Teach For America corps member.
 He then moved to Brooklyn, NY to serve low-income families as a community organizer, and he later interned with Wendy Davis’ gubernatorial campaign, designing trainings for the campaign’s field staff.
 Michael’s passion for political reform led him to Columbia University’s School of International and Public Affairs, where he earned an M.P.A. with a focus on urban and social policy.
 Michael is currently the Deputy Chief Of Staff in the Office of the Deputy Mayor for Strategic Policy Initiatives in New York City.